-Caitlyn Jenner Threatens To Sue Ex Kris Jenner Over Lost Earnings
+Caitlyn Jenner Threatens To Sue Ex, Kris Jenner, Over Lost Earnings

 Kris told the reporter that “she’s good,” but that her emotional recovery following the frightening experience has been “a process.”

-Authorities confirmed last month that ten people are facing criminal charges, including robbery, kidnapping, weapon possession, use of false identity, and criminal association in connection with the armed robbery in Paris.
+Authorities confirmed last month that 10 people are facing criminal charges, including robbery, kidnapping, weapon possession, use of false identity, and criminal association in connection with the armed robbery in Paris.

 Christmas Eve ❄️???? #family #mygirls #blessed #repost @kyliejenner ・・・Kendall where u at ?